AndersNS/rabbitmq-workshop/README.md

-# RabbitMQ Workshop - Order Processing Demo
+# RabbitMQ Workshop - TokenIssuedEvents

 A simple C# starter project demonstrating RabbitMQ message publishing and consuming using the RabbitMQ.Client library.

 - **Producer**: Sends messages to a RabbitMQ queue
 - **Consumer**: Receives and processes messages from the queue
-- **Durable queues**: Messages persist even if RabbitMQ restarts
-- **Manual acknowledgment**: Consumer explicitly acknowledges message processing
-- **Fair dispatch**: Messages are distributed evenly among consumers

 ## Running the Workshop